convenient/hyper-dimensional-mazes/README.md

 This was quite a simple one to translate into higher dimensions, simply stack the extra dimensions in the maze and pick a possible dimension form the list.

+### Binary 2D and 3D

 The binary algorithm forms a solution with very distinctive V shape snaking from one edge of the maze to another, this is still visible in 3D.

-There are long spanning paths across one edge of each axis.
+There are long spanning paths across one edge of each axis, in 2D this can be seen at the top and right hand sizes.

 ![binary2d](readme/binary_2d.gif)
 ![binary2d_solution](readme/binary_2d.png)